William-Thomas-Riker/Android-app-via-Java-230319/README.md

     As a result, it was possible to prevent any loss of display even when the screen was rotated.
 - IME optional listener
     When you press the 'NEXT' button, the input value will be aligned to two decimal places.
-- fit out with 'ScrollFiew'
+- fit out with 'ScrollView'
 - redundant codes are left